philliplongman/pivotal-uploader/test-file.md

 Project: 1883123

-# Test Story 1 (bug)
+# Test Story 1

 As a product manager,
 I want to write user stories in markdown and upload them to Pivotal Tracker, so that I can do less work setting them up.

 Notes:
-* Asterisk bullet points would be ignored as part of the description.
+* Asterisk bullet points should be ignored as part of the description.

-Tags: Enterprise, Action Plan
+Tags: Example tag, Another example tag

 - Every # header should begin a new story.
 - Tags should be prefixed by 'Tags:' and be comma seperated.